Carl Abbott (urban historian): Career

 His academic positions have included the University of Denver (1971–72), Old Dominion University (1972–78), and Portland State University (1978–2012).
 He has also held visiting positions at Mesa University, George Washington University, and the University of Oregon.

 He served as president of the Urban History Association (1995), has been a member of the American Historical Association since 1982 and served as president of its Pacific Coach Branch from 2012 until 2013.
 Other professional service has included co-editorship of the journal of the American Planning Association from 1999 to 2004 and of the Pacific Historical Review from 1997 to 2014.

 Writing

 Abbott has authored or co-authored sixteen books.
 The Metropolitan Frontier: Cities in the Modern American West (1993) received the book award of the Urban History Association and Political Terrain: Washington D.C. from Tidewater Town to Global Metropolis (1999) received the book award of the Society for American City and Regional Planning History.
-He has also published many scholarly articles, chapters, and reviewsб as well as shorter essays for general readers on his website.
+He has also published many scholarly articles, chapters, and reviews as well as shorter essays for general readers on his website.

 Abbott is also active in fields of public history, working with Portland's Architectural Heritage Center, The Oregon Encyclopedia, the Oregon Historical Society, and other organizations and is an advocate of community-based history.